The GitLab Docs website is now available in Japanese!

 You can add secrets to the secrets manager so that it can be used for secure CI/CD pipelines and workflows.

-1. On the left sidebar, select Search or go to and find your project.
-If you’ve turned on the new navigation, this field is on the top bar.
+1. On the top bar, select Search or go to and find your project

 2. Select Secure > Secrets manager.